 Using a King Comforter on Queen Bed

-Yes, you can use a king-size blanket on a queen bed, but there are several factors to consider, depending on what you want to achieve.
+Putting a king-size blanket on a queen bed can be a decorating triumph or a design faux pas.
+Whether it works well in your room depends on what you want to achieve.
 Though ultimately based on your personal tastes, understanding the size difference between a queen and king comforter can help you decide what will look best and provide the right level of warmth.